Criminal Background Check — Country Guide

 Q.How long is a Criminal Background Check valid for my E-2 visa application?

-Korean Immigration accepts CRCs dated within 6 months of your visa application.
+Korean Immigration accepts CRCs dated within 6 months of your contract start date.
 The clock starts from the issue date on the CRC itself — not the apostille date.
-Time your application so the apostille is completed roughly 2–3 months before your intended departure.
+Time your application so the apostille is completed roughly 2–3 months before your intended contract start.

 Q.What is an apostille, and why do I need one?